danmasta/epic-games-assessment/q2/README.md

 ### Back End
 For the back end tech stack pretty much anything would work here.
 Based on the metrics of 10k matches per minute, that works out to roughly ~167 requests per second, which should easily be achieved in pretty much any backend language.
 I would probably stick with javascript/typescript so we can use the same react code on the backend and front end rendering.

 Go would be nice also because it doesn't have GC pauses, but server side rendering support for react becomes an issue.
-We would then have to run to separate services for backend and front end.
+We would then have to run two separate services for backend and front end.
 I would prefer to keep them together for simplicity of development.
 Unless there was a strong need to separate the front end and backend into individual micro-services.

 The tech stack I would land on would be something like:
 * Docker package format